 During the second funding phase responsibilities of the managing director will be taken over by an administrator.
 Long term-funding for the position of this administrator (employment according to an E11 position) has been guaranteed by the host university.
 Thus, the entire staff of the school (figure 4.2.1) will be carried by the university on a long-term basis.
 The same holds for all computer and other infrastructure.

-Overview of the graduate school’s resources
+Overview of the Graduate School’s Resources

-Funding by the university/universities and / or other sources
+Funding by the University / Universities and / or other Sources

 As described above the university will set up 6 new junior professorships out of its own resources.
 Support for research groups in the research areas of the new professorships (student stipends/research assistantships/internships) will be funded through the present proposal.